decredcommunity/guidelines/proposals.md

   - as a real life example, it took me more than 10 hours to prepare the [moderation](https://proposals.decred.org/proposals/32cba00) proposal and reply to comments
 - [ ] the proposal must be priced in USD but the payments will be in DCR
   - in rare cases pricing in DCR could have strong benefits (e.g. prize pools), clarify this with Politeia moderators
+- [ ] state an explicit start and end date of the billable work
+  - e.g. "work will be performed for 6 months between August 1, 2020 and January 31, 2021"
+  - even if start date is in the past, for [example](https://proposals.decred.org/proposals/c093b8a) "the proposal also covers the work performed in September and October 2020"
+  - some proposals do not state this explicitly and it becomes hard to tell for when they are allowed to bill
 - [ ] state proposal end condition: when term ends, when money runs out, or other
 - [ ] list all risks that you already know
   - examples [here](https://proposals.decred.org/proposals/0a1ff84) or [here](https://proposals.decred.org/proposals/32cba00)